 Please refer to the guidance below, about managing your team and expectations during this time.

-Remember that the University offers a wide range of support for staff wellbeing - HR advice to support your wellbeing.
+Remember that the University offers a wide range of support for staff wellbeing.

 Finally, be realistic and kind to yourself.